TheGortDragon/CSS-534-Final-Project/README.md

 # Display Graph

 ## planargraph.txt
+Each graph starts by specifiying a graph size, followed by the list of nodes.
 Each node contains a vertex, x and y coordinate, color character, and a list of neighboring nodes.
 There is one node per line, and each part is separated by spaces.

 For example, vertex 2, with the coordinates (160, 20), a color of N, and a list of neighbors containing vertex 1 and 3 would be the following: